cytoscape/cytoscape.js/documentation/md/notation.md

  * Box selection : touch (three finger swipe) & desktop (modifier key + mousedown then drag)
  * Grab and drag nodes : touch & desktop

-All gesture actions can be controlled by the dev, toggling them on or off whenever needed.
+All gesture actions can be controlled by the programmer, toggling them on or off whenever needed.

 ## Position